Most Gulf markets gain ahead of US data

-Most stock markets in the Gulf closed higher on Monday, in line with global shares, as investors looked ahead to U.S. and Chinese economic data.
+DUBAI: Most stock markets in the Gulf closed higher on Monday, in line with global shares, as investors looked ahead to US and Chinese economic data.

 The Qatari benchmark added 0.2%, helped by a 0.9% increase in the Gulf’s biggest lender by assets Qatar National Bank.